OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Experiments

 \subsection{Main Results}

-We present comparison results for complex scenarios and two benchmarks with zero-shot settings in Table ~\ref{enahcement_ft}, Appendix ~\ref{aitz-f}, and Appendix \ref{meta-gui-f}.
-Table\ref{main_res_1} provides a comprehensive comparison of fine-tuning settings.
-Our key findings are as follows: \textbf{In zero-shot setting: Superior Performance and Better Effectiveness.} Without changing the model capabilities, \textit{OS-Kairos} significantly outperforms the zero-shot baseline across three datasets, highlighting its effectiveness.
-Specifically, the adaptive interaction of \textit{OS-Kairos} effectively identifies complex steps that trigger human intervention.
-This not only improves the prediction accuracy for each action but also enhances overall performance.
-For example, it achieves 95.90\% in \textit{SR} and 88.20\% in \textit{TSR} for complex scenarios.
-Although API-based and proprietary models realizes domain enhancement for GUI tasks, they cannot identify complex steps, resulting in over-execution and task failure.
-Moreover, \textit{OS-Kairos} yields promising results on the other two datasets when applying confidence scoring integration to the original dataset, highlighting its generality (see Appendix~\ref{ood_section}).
+We present comparison results for complex scenarios and two benchmarks with zero-shot settings in Table~\ref{main_res_1}, Appendix~\ref{aitz-f}, and Appendix~\ref{meta-gui-f}.
+Table~\ref{enahcement_ft} provides a comprehensive comparison of fine-tuning settings.
+Our key findings are as follows: \textbf{In zero-shot setting: Superior Performance and Better Effectiveness.} Without changing the model capabilities, OS-Kairos significantly outperforms the zero-shot baseline in three datasets, highlighting its effectiveness.
+The adaptive interaction of OS-Kairos effectively identifies complex steps that trigger human intervention.
+This not only improves the prediction accuracy for each action, but also enhances overall performance.
+For example, it achieves 95.90\% in SR and 88.20\% in TSR for complex scenarios.
+Although API-based and proprietary models realize domain enhancement for GUI tasks, they cannot identify complex steps, resulting in over-execution and task failure.
+Moreover, OS-Kairos yields promising results on the other two datasets when applying confidence scoring integration to the original dataset, highlighting its generality (see Appendix~\ref{ood_section}).

-\textbf{In fine-tuning setting: Competitive Performance and Precise Improvement.} Although fine-tuning can alleviate the over-execution of GUI agents, \textit{OS-Kairos} still outperforms them, achieving high \textit{SR} and notable improvements in \textit{TSR}.
-For example, it shows relative improvements ranging from 26.09\% to 85.72\% in complex scenarios.
-Furthermore, \textit{OS-Kairos} achieves precise improvements by identifying complex steps (e.g., $\mathtt{SCROLL}$), while fine-tuning may introduce side effects in specific actions and encounter optimization bottlenecks.
+\textbf{In fine-tuning setting: Competitive Performance and Precise Improvement.} Although fine-tuning can alleviate over-execution of GUI agents, OS-Kairos still outperforms them, achieving high SR and notable improvements in TSR.
+For example, it shows absolute improvements ranging from 26.09\% to 85.72\% in complex scenarios.
+Furthermore, OS-Kairos achieves precise improvements by identifying complex steps (e.g. $\mathtt{SCROLL}$) while fine-tuning can introduce side effects in specific actions and encounter optimization bottlenecks.